AgentOps-AI/agentops/examples/llama_stack_client_examples/llama_stack_fireworks/README.fireworks.md

 Here are the links of where to find Fireworks integration examples in the Llama Stack repository

-*Disclaimer: This has been tested but not shown to ever work end-2-end*
+*Disclaimer: This Llama Stack Server + Fireworks setup has been tested but NOT shown to ever work end-2-end*

 ##